-Researchers from the Beckman Institute for Advanced Science and Technology and the College of Veterinary Medicine performed MRI scans on bearded dragons to generate a detailed brain atlas: a high-resolution map of regions in the creatures’ brains.
-The interdisciplinary team included Kari Foss and Krista Keller, assistant professors in the Department of Veterinary Clinical Medicine, and Brad Sutton, a professor of bioengineering and the technical director of Beckman’s Biomedical Imaging Center.
+Interdisciplinary researchers at the Beckman Institute for Advanced Science and Technology and the College of Veterinary Medicine performed MRI scans on bearded dragons to generate a first-of-its-kind brain atlas: a high-resolution map of regions in the creatures’ brains.

-“It is challenging to get spatial resolution sufficient to see disease in the brain of a bearded dragon using a clinical MRI machine designed for humans,” Sutton said.
+“It is challenging to get spatial resolution sufficient to see disease in the brain of a bearded dragon using a clinical MRI machine designed for humans,” said Brad Sutton, a professor of bioengineering and the technical director of the Biomedical Imaging Center at the Beckman Institute.
 “It is important to understand what a healthy bearded dragon’s brain looks like, and to understand the variation across different animals.”

 Anesthesia is routinely used for animals during MRI scans.
 Because the scanner contains a strong magnet, specialized metal-free anesthetic monitoring equipment is also required.

 “There are several instances when a bearded dragon would benefit from an MRI exam.
-However, a strong consideration prior to ordering this diagnostic would be the risks associated with anesthesia,” said Keller, who is also the service head of zoological medicine at the Veterinary Teaching Hospital.
+However, a strong consideration prior to ordering this diagnostic would be the risks associated with anesthesia,” said Krista Keller, an assistant professor of veterinary and clinical medicine and the service head of zoological medicine at the Veterinary Teaching Hospital.

-The interdisciplinary team used a 3 Tesla MRI scanner located in the Beckman Institute's Biomedical Imaging Center to image seven bearded dragons safely and non-invasively.
+To compile their data, the team used a 3 Tesla MRI scanner located in Beckman's Biomedical Imaging Center to image seven bearded dragons safely and non-invasively.
 The bearded dragons came from a research and study colony and represent the most common lizard species encountered in veterinary medical practice.